-1) Stock option plan - general
+1) Share Incentive plan - general

-In 2003, BioLineRx adopted the 2003 Share Option Plan (the "Plan").
-The Plan provides for the granting of options and ordinary shares to the Company's employees, directors, consultants and other service providers.
+In 2003, BioLineRx adopted the 2003 Share Incentive Plan (the "Plan").
+The Plan provides for the granting of stock options and ordinary shares to the Company's employees, directors, consultants and other service providers.
 Options are issued at the determination of the Board of Directors in accordance with applicable law.
-The options are generally exercisable for a seven-year period and the grants generally vest over a four-year period.
-During 2013, the Company's Board of Directors approved amendments to the Plan to take into account changes in laws and regulations that had occurred since its adoption and to extend the term of the plan until November 2023.
-As of December 31, 2015, there were 3,560,152 ordinary shares issuable upon the exercise of outstanding options under the Plan.
+The options are generally exercisable for a ten-year period and the grants generally vest over a four-year period.
+In 2013, the Company's Board of Directors approved amendments to the Plan to take into account changes in laws and regulations that had occurred since its adoption and to extend the term of the plan until November 2023.
+In 2016, the Board of Directors approved amendments to the Plan to allow the grant of restricted stock units ("RSUs") and performance stock units ("PSUs").